Jeffrey-Ede/partial-STEM/README.md

 Examples show adversarial and non-adversarial completions of test set 512×512 1/20 coverage blurred spiral partial scans.
 Adversarial completions have realistic noise characteristics and colouration whereas non-adversarial completions are blurry.
 The bottom row shows a failure case where detail is too fine for the generator to resolve.
 Enlarged 64×64 regions from the top left of each image are inset to ease comparison.

 A set of directories for spiral scans selected with binary masks is in `pstem`.
 Coverages are listed in `notes.txt` files.
-Each directory contains source code, notes, and script variants used to calculate test set performances and sheets of examples.
+Each directory contains source code, notes, and script variants used to calculate test set performances and create sheets of examples.

 A set of directories for systematic error experiments is in `systematic_errors`.